lsst-sqre/sqr-097/index.md

 back up and running, we need to decide if we start from the last offset, i.e. run all queries that were added to the queue, or if we want to have it auto-reset to the latest event.
 The potential issue with the first approach, is that if the queue grows quite a bit until QServ recovers, it may take a long time to process all events until it is able to start processing the newest ones.
 From the user’s point of view newer queries will be stuck as HELD for a while, while on the other hand, in all likelihood users would not be actively polling older jobs if they haven’t returned within a reasonable amount of time.

+Update: In the updated design where we use the QServ adapter, we either have to configure the adapter to stop pulling jobs until QServ is back, or we live with the fact that jobs will be lost in the meantime.

 ### Authentication

 Qserv is at USDF so we need to figure out the best authentication story here so that Kafka consumer/producer can interact with the cloud idfs.
 This includes egress traffic from USDF to the cloud, and also ingress traffic from the cloud to USDF.
+In the updated design where we are using a QServ adapter in front of QServ to handle the Kafka interactions, the authentication story is different, and we now need to ensure that we can access the HTTP and SQL interfaces from Cloud to USDF>

 ### Authorization for query deletion